Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Data Analysis

 We analyze 15 years of {\tt Pass 8} reprocessed data covering the period from August 4, 2008, to November 1, 2023, obtained from the \textit{Fermi} Science Support Center (FSSC) website\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/}, accessed on January 19, 2025.}.
 All data are analyzed using the {\tt fermipy} software package (v.~1.2.0) \cite{fermipyopensourcepythonpackage}, which relies on {\tt FermiTools} (v.~2.2.0)\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}, accessed on January 19, 2025.} for likelihood-based modeling and fitting.
 We select photons from the {\tt P8R3\_SOURCE\_V3} event class with energies between 500~MeV and 500~GeV, spaced in 8 logarithmic bins in each decade in energy.
 We apply the standard models for the Galactic diffuse emission ({\tt gll\_iem\_v07}) and the isotropic diffuse background ({\tt iso\_P8R3\_SOURCE\_V3}), as provided by the \textit{Fermi}-LAT Collaboration.
 For each source, we define a 20$^\circ \times$25$^\circ$ to account for photon leakage from the LAT point spread function.
 We introduce a zenith angle cut of 90$^\circ$ to account for possible contamination from the Earth's limb and apply the standard good time interval (GTI) selection cuts.

 \thefigure{5 continued}

 \thefigure{\arabic{figure}} After constructing the model, we perform a binned likelihood analysis for each source.
 The likelihood function compares models with and without an associated $\gamma$-ray source, quantifying the goodness of fit using the Test Statistic (TS), defined as $TS = -2~{\rm log} \left(\mathcal{L}_0/\mathcal{L}_1\right)$, where $\mathcal{L}_0$ represents the likelihood of the null hypothesis (no signal), and $\mathcal{L}_1$ is the likelihood of the alternative hypothesis (signal present).
 We perform an extended-source analysis using the dark-matter signal templates described in Sec.~\ref{sec:signal} for the seven clusters from Table \ref{tab:clusters}.
 We model the dark matter profile from each cluster out to 6$^\circ$ from the cluster center, in order to model the entire dark matter contribution (see Figure~\ref{fig:cluster-J-angle}).
 For each cluster, we use the \texttt{gta.sed()} module in \texttt{fermipy} to estimate the source flux by fitting the spectrum in each energy bin assuming a power-law shape with an index of 2.
 This method also produces a spectral energy distribution (SED) curve, and energy flux $E^2 \diff N /\diff E$, along with a corresponding delta log-likelihood profile, $\Delta \mathcal{L}\left(\diff \Phi_{\gamma}/\diff E, E\right)$.

 Once the flux (or upper limit) is determined, we translate the SEDs into dark matter constraints.
 The $\gamma$-ray flux from dark matter annihilation is:

-where $\langle \sigma v \rangle$ is the velocity-weighted annihilation cross-section, $m_{\text{DM}}$ is the mass of the dark matter particle, and $\diff N/\diff E$ is the spectrum of $\gamma$ rays produced per annihilation event (depending on the dark matter mass and annihilation channel)~\cite{Cirelli:2010xx}.
-Finally, we are then able to constrain the dark matter parameter space by calculating $TS$ values for each combination of cross-section and mass,
+where $\diff N/\diff E$ is the spectrum of $\gamma$-rays produced per annihilation event, obtained from PPPC4DM~\cite{Cirelli:2010xx} and dependent on both the dark matter mass and annihilation channel.
+We constrain the dark matter parameter space by calculating $TS$ values for each combination of cross-section and mass,